gregtour/blog-posts/article1.md

 Aside from the definitions we have for values, contexts, functions, hash tables or dictionaries as data types, there may be some other information that we need to access and store.
 As function calls are made and returned, we might need access to that closure or scope level.
-So, we should keep a callstack of functions that are currently executing.
+So, we should keep a call stack of functions that are currently executing.
 This also helps us for debugging runtime errors, an issue that we haven't really discussed.

 #### Part 8: The Library